montroly/fansyloader/README.md

 # fansyloader - The fancy loader

+Fansyloader tries to solve the problem that it seems to be difficult for most people to install the Python interpreter or use Github.
-Download your content from Onlyfans and Fansly easily and quickly, without reading long installation instructions or making complicated configurations.
+For this Fansyloader allows you to download your content from Onlyfans and Fansly easily and quickly, without reading long installation instructions or making complicated configurations.

 ## Using